 1. My husband is Irish and loves all things Irish.
 The fact that he enjoys this stew so much makes me love it.

-2. I’ve always been a fan of lamb, so I love having such a warm and cozy way of preparing it.
+2. I’ve always been a fan of lamb chops and leg of lamb roast, so I love having such a warm and cozy way of preparing it as a stew.

 Irish Stew